What are my rights when buying from a private seller e.g. in a garage sale?

-If this does not work, your next option is to make a claim to the Disputes Tribunal.
-If you believe the seller misrepresented the goods to you, you can make a claim under the Contractual Remedies Act.
-Alternatively, if the goods don’t match the description supplied by the seller, you can claim under the Sale of Goods Act.
+If this doesn't work, your next option is to make a claim to the Disputes Tribunal.
+If you believe the seller misrepresented the goods to you, you can make a claim under the Contract and Commercial Law Act.

 Make sure you provide appropriate feedback (e.g. on the seller's Facebook page or Trade Me account).
 If the sale was made via an online trading site and the seller is breaking the rules of the site, notify the site administrator.

 Back to top

 We rented a holiday home through BookaBach but weren’t happy with the condition of the property.
 What are our rights?

 If you are booking accommodation in New Zealand then in most cases the accommodation will be covered by the Consumer Guarantees Act and the Fair Trading Act - people who offer baches or houses for rent usually meet the definition of “being in trade”.